 - (a) Routine annual herd tests are carried out in accordance with Council Directive 64/432.
 Routine Brucellosis blood sampling is carried out on cattle herds in NI on an annual basis, with the exception of most dairy herds, which are routinely blood sampled on a biennial basis (with associated monthly bulk milk ELISA testing).
+It is anticipated that if OBF status is attained during 2015, then all herds will move to biennial testing, although programme changes will be subject to many factors including public consultation and policy agreement.
 Breeding and potential breeding cattle (female and bull cattle greater than 12 months of age) are subjected to serological testing on farm.
+When OBF status is obtained, the age of testing will be increased to 24 months.
 An exception to test is made for bull beef cattle provided that the herdkeeper signs an undertaking to send these cattle directly to slaughter and that the OBF status in the herd is maintained at the routine herd test (i.e. the status of the herd is not withdrawn). - (b) Compulsory Premovement testing of all female and bull cattle greater than 12 months of age.
 The requirement for cattle to have been premovement tested was introduced on 1st December 2004.
-Premovement testing is currently under review and changes may be made in 2014 to extend the application period of the test and increase the age threshold, however these changes are subject to legislative change and thus cannot be guaranteed at this stage. - (c) Brucellin Skin Testing remains an option as a diagnostic tool in high risk circumstances. - (d) Cases of disease identified in the course of testing or notified to the Department result in the slaughter of affected and, in most cases where culture confirmation is obtained, all in-contact animals, the imposition of immediate movement restrictions on the holding and surrounding farms, tracing of cattle movements and an epidemiological investigation. - (e) Tests are carried out for non-routine reasons restricted herds which are not depopulated, backward and forward traced animals or herds and herds considered to be at risk and animals of uncertain disease status.
+Premovement testing is currently under review and changes may be made prior to attaining OBF status to extend the application period of the test (to 60 days) and increase the age threshold (to 24 months), however these changes are subject to legislative change and thus cannot be guaranteed at this stage.
+On achievement of OBF status, the requirement for pre-movement testing is likely to be removed. - (c) Brucellin Skin Testing remains an option as a diagnostic tool in high risk circumstances. - (d) Cases of disease identified in the course of testing or notified to the Department result in the slaughter of affected and, in most cases where culture confirmation is obtained, all in-contact animals, the imposition of immediate movement restrictions on the holding and surrounding farms, tracing of cattle movements and an epidemiological investigation.
+Economic considerations should be secondary to veterinary aspects in decision making. - (e) Tests are carried out for non-routine reasons restricted herds which are not depopulated, backward and forward traced animals or herds and herds considered to be at risk and animals of uncertain disease status.
 In the case of at-risk herds, these are restricted until appropriate check testing has been carried out.
 In the case of herds immediately contiguous to the Brucellosis breakdown herd the restriction is maintained during the initial period following restriction until the at-risk herd has shown two negative herd tests at an interval of at least three months. - (f) Monthly bulk milk sampling is carried out in conjunction with the milk processing industry.
-A sample from the bulk tank is collected by the industry and submitted to the Agri-Food and Biosciences Institute (AFBI) Veterinary Sciences Division (VSD) for ELISA testing. - (g) DARD continues to undertake a publicity campaign programme promoting the prevention, detection and reporting of the disease.
+Bulk tank samples are collected by the industry and submitted to the Agri-Food and Biosciences Institute (AFBI) Veterinary Sciences Division (VSD) for ELISA testing. - (g) DARD continues to undertake a publicity campaign programme promoting the prevention, detection and reporting of the disease.
 Activities have included a programme of direct mail shots, posters, leaflets, fliers, press articles, newspaper and journal advertisements. - (h) The use of EC approved Brucellosis vaccine is prohibited in the NI cattle population currently.
-Thus all herds are OBF status or have the OBF status suspended or withdrawn. - (i) Thick Lime Milk treatment of slurry of Brucellosis breakdown herds where there is a significant risk of spread of infection by slurry.
+Thus all herds are OBF status or have the OBF status suspended or withdrawn.

+(i) Thick Lime Milk treatment of slurry of Brucellosis breakdown herds where there is a significant risk of spread of infection by slurry.